SOC 1 and SOC 2 Reports – Do You Know The Difference?

 If your company provides services to other companies, those services may have an impact on your customers’ financial reporting.
 As a result, your customers’ auditors may need assurance that the controls surrounding your services are designed effectively, and in some cases, operating effectively.
 A way to provide that assurance is by undergoing a Service Organization Control (SOC) audit.
-The American Institute of Certified Public Accountants (AICPA) has updated its guidance for auditing companies in how they perform SOC audits.
-The former Statement on Auditing Standards (SAS) No. 70 has been replaced by the SOC 1 and SOC 2 frameworks.
 SOC 1 and SOC 2 audit reports have distinct differences.
 In order to determine which one is right for your organization, you must know how they work:

 The SOC 1 report

-Also known as the Statement on Standards for Attestation Engagements (SSAE) 16, the SOC 1 report focuses on a service organization’s controls that are likely to be relevant to an audit of a user entity’s (customer’s) financial statements.
+Also known as the Statement on Standards for Attestation Engagements (SSAE) 18, the SOC 1 report focuses on a service organization’s controls that are likely to be relevant to an audit of a user entity’s (customer’s) financial statements.
 Control objectives are related to both business process and information technology.
 A SOC 1 – Type I audit report focuses on a description of a service organization’s control and the suitability of how those controls are designed to achieve the control objectives as of a specified dates.
 A SOC 1 –Type II audit report contains the same opinions as a Type I, but it adds an opinion on the operating effectiveness to achieve related control objectives throughout a specified period.
+Learn more about SOC 1 Type I and Type II reports here.
 SOC 1 audit reports are restricted to the management of the services organization, user entities and user auditors.

 The SOC 2 report